LIFE SCIENCES/FDA & FTC LAW

 From dietary supplement claims and labeling, to cosmetics, medical devices, and wearable health tech, we navigate enforcement hazards so your products get to market and stay clear of regulatory hazards.

-The Michael H Cohen Law Group was founded in 1999 to represent health and wellness products and technologies, practices, and ventures, that fuel the ability of healthcare technology to accelerating health and healing.
+The Cohen Healthcare Law Group was founded in 1999 to represent health and wellness products and technologies, practices, and ventures, that fuel the ability of healthcare technology to accelerating health and healing.

 ADVERTISING AND MARKETING (CLAIMS)